DigitalPublishingToolkit/OurCommons/md/14LabToCommons.md

 governances and shared ownership not only serve the development of better, suitable, appropriate treatments for different populations.
-Creating local capacity to develop and produce medicines eventually serves sustainable access to treatment.
+Creating local capacity to develop and produce medicines eventually serves sustainable access to treatment as well.

-Finally, there is an **important role for institutions to support the commons an**d forge public-civic collaborations.
+Finally, there is an **important role for institutions to support the biomedical commons** and forge public-civic collaborations.

 ## Transitional and transformational Initiatives

 How can we begin transforming such a complex system?
 How to move away from the centralised and commercialised practices around health?
 First we have to let go of the idea that there is no alternative to the current system.
-Of course there is, there many, we just have to envision, explore and build them.
+Of course there is, there are many, we just have to envision, explore and build them.

-We need to build on the many initiatives and suggestions that are already helping to transition away from today’s broken system.
+We need to build on the many initiatives and approaches that are already helping to transition away from today’s broken system.
 These initiatives include the use of open knowledge and collaborative innovation, as well as the use of incentive systems where intellectual